fast-aircraft-design/FAST-OAD/README.rst

     # Definition of problem driver assuming the OpenMDAO convention "import openmdao.api as om"
     driver = "om.ScipyOptimizeDriver()"

-Here we enter in the domain of OpenMDAO.
+This belongs the domain of the OpenMDAO framework and its utilization.
 This setting is needed for optimization problems.
 It is defined as in Python when assuming the OpenMDAO convention "import openmdao.api as om".

 For more details, please see the OpenMDAO documentation on `drivers <http://openmdao.org/twodocs/versions/latest/tags/Optimizer.html?highlight=optimizer>`_.